Monotone Sequences

 Example 2

-The following sequence is strictly increasing:
+The following sequence is strictly increasing

 $$ a_n = \frac{n-1}{n} $$

-because for every n ∈ N:
+since for every n ∈ N

 $$ a_{n+1} > a_n $$